Cron3x/GTA_Stuff/README.md

 ## Features

 - IP Grapper (With GUI)
-- yeah, nothing else realy...
+- yeah, nothing else, realy...
-- so i guess
+- so...
-- to be continued?
+- yeah?
+- just try it

 ### Disclamer
 I am not responsible for anything you are doing with this software.